 - In order to maintain chain of custody, we must send the kit directly to the approved collector.
 You cannot take a kit with you to the appointment

-- Collectors will send documentation and collected samples back to the IDENTIGENE lab.
+- Collectors will send documentation and collected samples back to the lab on your behalf

-- After samples arrive at the lab it will take one (1) business day to receive your guaranteed-accurate results.
-The secure and private results will be available online (where you can also print them) or you can call and have them read to you over the phone.
+- After samples arrive at the lab it will take two (2) business days to receive your results.
+The secure and private results will be available online (where you can also print them).

 (Colorado Judicial Branch.
 For State-specific information, call the courthouse in your community.)